Application Porting

 git = "repository-link"

-Each GitHub release has a commit hash, you will use it to pin the last version of the program to keep code stability.
+Each GitHub release has a tag or commit hash, you will use it to pin the lastest stable version of the program to keep code stability.

 Example: